-A City based firm of financial advisers wanted to evaluate its service strengths in order to inform their marketing and branding strategy in light of RDR and changes to the market place.
+A City based firm of financial advisers wanted to evaluate its service strengths in order to inform their marketing and branding strategy in light of changes to the market place.
 It wanted to understand client and prospect perceptions of its service offer to determine how to ensure its positioning was as appealing and relevant in an evolved market.
 The Board felt that in order to continue to grow the firm needed an informed strategy based on a series of realistic and achievable stages.
 A vital component of the research was a full understanding of perceptions of the firm’s fees and charging structure.

 The research produced a number of clear actionable insights that informed the firm’s growth strategy across the following areas: branding, positioning and targeting prospective clients; it has helped inform retention and attraction strategies.